 Medicare HOS.
 Other VR assessments include the VR-36 longer form counterpart and the VR-6D derived from the VR-12.
 The VR-36, VR-12 and VR-6D

 questionnaires, scoring algorithms, and documentation are available on request.
 For detailed information and to request permission to use, see the

 measure developer’s website.

-HEDIS® 2015, Volume 6: Specifications for the Medicare Health Outcomes Survey (HOS) is Now Available.
+HEDIS® 2015, Volume 6: Specifications for the Medicare Health Outcomes Survey (HOS) Available.

 Additional information is available in the Methodology section of the

-the latest version of the HOS questionnaire, is now available from the
+the latest version of the HOS questionnaire, which can be accessed from the

 Survey Instrument section.